How we buy coffee

 Every year, we put together a brief of what we intend to buy, and we share this with the supplier prior to the harvest.
 This is informed by our expectation of demand for that particular origin’s coffees, along with specific requests from customers, and is detailed in terms of cup quality and expected volumes.
 Where possible, we forward the contract, which gives the producer an assurance of how much coffee we will buy, and how much they can expect to make from that year’s sale (which can also help them secure financing pre-harvest).

 During the trip, we cup through hundreds of coffee samples, looking for coffees that we love and that we think our customers will love.
-It’s important that we keep in mind the suitability of a coffee for a particular purpose, especially if we are buying that coffee to meet a customer’s specific brief.
-Regardless of whether we have committed to purchasing a certain amount of coffee, we always endeavour to select only the highest quality coffees on the cupping table.
+It’s important that we keep in mind the suitability of a coffee for a particular purpose, especially if we are buying it to meet a customer’s specific brief.
+Regardless of whether we have committed to procuring a certain amount of coffee, we always endeavour to select only the highest quality coffees on the cupping table.

-We buy coffee for two purposes: selecting a pre-committed lot for a specific customer, or choosing a coffee to be added to our list as a spot offering.
+We buy coffee for two purposes: selecting a pre-committed lot for a specific customer, or choosing a coffee to be added to our list as a spot offering, making it available for anyone to purchase, either ahead of landing (from pre-shipment sample) or once they have arrived in Australia (from landed samples).
+Head here for more on how to plan your green with us.

 How we pay for coffee

-Over the last decade and a half, we have stayed true to this purchasing model, regardless of fluctuations in the Australian dollar or changes to the C market, though what we pay for coffee can and has been increased and adjusted upward, as and when requested by the producer.
-This upward adjustment may be to cover increasing labour costs (labour shortages are a challenge for many of our producing partners), or competition for cherry (something that our Rwandan washing stations have faced) or low yields (which many of our producing partners in Bolivia have been tackling).
-We have also paid higher prices for higher-scoring lots.
+Over the last decade and a half, we have stayed true to this purchasing model, regardless of fluctuations in the Australian dollar or changes to the commodities market, though what we pay for coffee can and has been increased and adjusted upward, as and when requested by the producer.
+This upward adjustment may be to cover increasing labour costs (labour shortages are a challenge for many of our producing partners), or competition for cherry (something that Rwandan washing stations face every year) or low yields (which many of our producing partners in Bolivia and Kenya have been tackling).
+We have also paid higher prices for higher-scoring lots or rare variety.

 Outside of price discussions, identifying the motivations and needs of each of the producers we work with is imperative, as these can vary greatly from producer to producer.
 For some of our producing partners, growing our volumes is their priority.
 This may be because their capacity is growing, or because they want to sell more of the same grade of coffee at the prices we’re paying.
 In these situations, our priority is finding ways to grow with them, and helping them market and grow demand for their coffee.
 For other smaller producers, pre-committing to our volumes in advance is invaluable, as it helps them minimise their risk and get pre-harvest financing.